merenlab/anvio.org/help/main/programs/anvi-export-locus/index.md

                       &#45;&#45;gene&#45;caller&#45;ids 1
     </div>

 3. Provide a search term for the HMM source annotations.
-To do this, you must also specify an hmm-source.
+To do this, you must also specify an HMM source.
 (You can use the flag `--list-hmm-sources` to list the available sources).

     <div class="codeblock" markdown="1">
     anvi&#45;export&#45;locus &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \